-As the Poultry was new in the region, the disease problems were obviously expected also, therefore in early 90’s Gumboro hits Broiler & Layer flocks and parent stock suffered heavy mortality resulting in great economical losses.
-After that incidence the efforts were made to get things on track by addressing Vaccination and Bio-Security issues very religiously.
-The shock was yet fresh in the mind of the farmers and Poultry entrepreneurs when in mid 90’s the new disease caught the Parent Flocks in the Northern Areas (Abbotabad and Mansera), where the mortality rate went up to 80% and the industry again suffered grave losses.
-Again in very next year in 1996 due to increased number of parent stock, the prices of chicken products fell down even below the cost of its production and the farmers again suffered heavy losses.
-This down fall misery continued till 1997 and ban on marriage food was imposed which reduced the consumption of poultry products by 40%.
+As Poultry was new in the region, disease problems were obviously expected also, therefore in the early ’90s Gumboro hits Broiler & Layer flocks and parent stock suffered heavy mortality resulting in great economical losses.
+After that incident efforts were made to get things on track by addressing Vaccination and Bio-Security issues very religiously.
+The shock was yet fresh in the mind of the farmers and Poultry entrepreneurs when in mid 90’s the new disease caught the Parent Flocks in the Northern Areas (Abbottabad and Mansera), where the mortality rate went up to 80% and the industry again suffered grave losses.
+Again in the very next year in 1996 due to the increased number of parent stock, the prices of chicken products fell down even below the cost of its production and the farmers again suffered heavy losses.
+This downfall misery continued till 1997 when a ban on marriage food was imposed which reduced the consumption of poultry products by 40%.